JiaoliB/CMSC320_Final_Project/README.md

 ```python
 df_unique = df.drop_duplicates(subset=["track_name", "album_name"])
 ```

+# Primary Analysis
+Based on the results of your exploration, choose a machine learning technique (e.g., classification, regression, clustering, etc.) that will help you answer the questions you posed in the introduction.
+Explain your reasoning.
 ### Hypothesis Test #1
 If a song is more danceable, then it will be more likely that the song will be popular, since people will be more motivated to dance to it, therefore increasing its popularity.
 H0: Danceability has no affect on the song's popularity